 In the U.S., we must meet the U.S. Public Health Service's requirements, which include vessel ratings by inspectors from the Vessel Sanitation Program of the CDC and the FDA.
-We have rated at the top of the range of CDC and FDA scores achieved by the major cruise lines.
 In addition, the cruise industry and the U.S. Public Health Service have agreed on regulations for food, water and hygiene, aimed at proactively protecting the health of travelers and preventing illness transmission to U.S. ports.

-Currently, we are working directly with the CDC Maritime Unit as well as other health regulatory authorities such as E.U.
-Healthy Gateways, to adjust our COVID-19 response protocols.
-We refer you to "-Strategy for COVID-19-Resumption of Operations" for further information.
+We continue to work directly with the CDC Maritime Unit as well as other health regulatory authorities, such as E.U.
+Healthy Gateways, to adjust our infectious disease (COVID-19, influenza, noro virus) response protocols.